- There could be many reasons why the wireless mouse is not working, including a dead battery.

 However, if things still aren’t working, check if the battery within the mouse has enough juice in it before you move on to the next step.
 Once you are done with the basics, you can now move on to the more serious stuff.

-- Launch Device Manager (press Windows button + X on the keyboard)
+- Press the Windows button + X on the keyboard and select Device Manager.

 - Once the system reboots, the mouse driver will be installed afresh.

 This should solve the issue.
 However, if it doesn’t, here is what you can do next.